reactive/data-client/docs/core/guides/redux.md

 :::info Note

-Rest Hooks manager middlewares return promises, which is different from how redux middlewares work.
+Reactive Data Client manager middlewares return promises, which is different from how redux middlewares work.
-Because of this, if you want to integrate both, you'll need to place all redux middlewares after the `PromiseifyMiddleware` adapter, and place all Rest Hooks manager middlewares before.
+Because of this, if you want to integrate both, you'll need to place all redux middlewares after the `PromiseifyMiddleware` adapter, and place all Reactive Data Client manager middlewares before.

 :::

 <Tabs
 defaultValue="rest-hooks"
 values={[
-{ label: 'just Rest Hooks', value: 'rest-hooks' },
-{ label: 'with React-Redux', value: 'react-redux' }, ]}>
+{ label: 'just Reactive Data Client', value: 'rest-hooks' }, { label: 'with React-Redux', value: 'react-redux' }, ]}>
 <TabItem value="rest-hooks">